liamhardy742/cse15l-lab-reports/Week 2 Lab Report.md

 When this path is given, the `handleRequest()` method is called.
 The relevant value for this method is of course the `URI url` argument that is passed into the method.
-An important part of `url` is if it contains a path, specifically that path being `/add-message` or not, as well as if the url containts a query, and whether the query's first parameter is "s".
+An important part of `url` is if it contains a path, specifically that path being `/add-message` or not, as well as if the url contains a query, and whether the query's first parameter (when split using "=") is "s".
 In this case, the path is `/add-message` and the query is `s=Hello%20world!`, which is equivalent to `s=Hello world!`.
-Because of these values, the `finalOutput` String is modified to include a newline character (`\n`) and the String that is passed in in the query after the `=`, which is `Hello world!`.
+Because of these values, the `finalOutput` String is modified to include the String that is passed in in the query after the `=`, which is `Hello world!`, and a newline character (`\n`).
 The value of `finalOutput` changed from `""` to `"Hello world!\n"`.

 **Server after two Strings have been added**
 ![TwoItemsAdded](LabReportTwoScreenshots/LabReport2TwoStringsAdded.png)
 This path is the same path as the previous screenshot, so the `handleRequest()` method is called.
-The `URI url` argument is once again the relevant value for this method, and in this case, the path is still `add-message` and the query is now `s=Oh%20hi%20there!`, equivalent to `s=Oh hi there!`.
+The `URI url` argument is once again the relevant value for this method, and in this case, the path is still `/add-message` and the query is now `s=Oh%20hi%20there!`, equivalent to `s=Oh hi there!`.
 Because of these values, the `finalOutput` String goes from being `"Hello world!\n"` to being `"Hello world!\nOh hi there!"`.

 ## Part 2

 The bug that I am choosing from lab 3 lies in the `reversed(int[] array)` method in the `ArrayExample.java` file.
 Which is shown below.